 American Groundnut is a good-looking native vine that produces fragrant flowers and edible tubers.
 Native throughout the eastern states, it was an important food resource for Native Americans and early colonists, and the high-protein tubers may be boiled, roasted or sautéed in many ways (they are not recommended raw).
 A fine plant for permaculture gardens.
 It is a vigorous grower, and will rapidly spread underground, so give it plenty of space.
 Pinkish-brown 2” flowers emerge in mid-summer on herbaceous vines that will reach to 8 ft.
 It is also called Cinnamon Vine, on account of the scent.
 Culture – good sun to a little shade, in deep friable soil.
-We will ship a ‘necklace’ of young tubers, which should be planted horizontally, about 3 inches deep.
+In fall of 2020, we are shipping ground nuts planted in a small pot.